 BLACOWS is an amazing burger shop specializing in authentic, high-grade Japanese wagyu burgers located in Ebisu, Shibuya, Tokyo.

-This restaurant is featured in the “Things to do in Ebisu & Meguro” guide.
-Also, if you want to learn everything there is to know about Japanese wagyu beef, check out my “Everything There Is To Know About Wagyu Beef In Japan” guide.
+If you want to learn everything there is to know about Japanese wagyu beef, check out my “Everything There Is To Know About Wagyu Beef In Japan” guide.

 The burgers you’ll find here are not only made from some of the highest quality beef you’ll find, but they’re also carefully made.